bytzcurrency/slate-mn-setup/README.md

 **Step 1**

-Download the latest Slate core wallet and make sure the wallet is synced.
+Download the latest BYTZ core wallet and make sure the wallet is synced.
 This will be your "Control Wallet"

 **Step 2**